Edward Knatchbull-Hugessen, 1st Baron Brabourne: Literary work

 Though forgotten and unread today, Knatchbull-Hugessen wrote many well-known short stories of fantasy and faery.
 He produced a book or two of these stories each year from 1869 to 1894.
 Some sources on his life, such as Encyclopaedia of Fantasy say 12 such books.
 Others, such as Oxford Reference, say 15.
 The collections were popular and commercial successes in the Christmas book market, and his publishers illustrated them with the leading illustrators of their time such as Gustav Doré and Richard Doyle.
 Far from being the blandly moralistic fare of the later Victorian period, The Times newspaper noted that his stories... "are of a very high order; light and brilliant narrative flow from his pen, and is fed by an invention as graceful as it is inexhaustible."
 He was widely likened by the reviewers to masters of the fairy-tale such as Grimm and Andersen, and his prolific output of the tales even led a critic at The British Quarterly Review to question his dedication to his job at the Colonial Office...
 "We should like to know whether Mr. Knatchbull-Hugessen maintains his intercourse with the fairies of the Colonial Office.
 If so, what department of office duty is specially favourable to them; whether, too, they come when Parliament breaks up, or whether their visits are intermittent all the year round."

 In a letter of 1971, J. R. R. Tolkien recalled that, as a small child, his bedtime reading was the fairy stories of Knatchbull-Hugessen.
-He recalled especially being read one story of an ogre who catches his dinner by disguising himself as a tree.
+He especially recalled being read one story about an ogre who catches his dinner by disguising himself as a tree.

 Brabourne also edited the first edition of the novelist Jane Austen's letters, published in 1884.
-This edition included about two-thirds of her surviving letters, and was dedicated to Queen Victoria.
+This edition included about two-thirds of her surviving letters and was dedicated to Queen Victoria.
 He inherited the letters after his mother's death in December 1882.

 Death

-He died on 6 February 1893 at Smeeth Paddocks, and was buried in St Mary the Virgin Churchyard at Smeeth, Kent, on 9 February.
+He died on 6 February 1893 at Smeeth Paddocks and was buried in St Mary the Virgin Churchyard at Smeeth, Kent, on 9 February.